sh4mbhavi/Sentinel-E/README.md

 ## 🛡️ Responsible use

 Sentinel-E includes offensive tooling and an intentionally vulnerable service **for defensive research and controlled lab use only**.
-Run the attack drivers exclusively against the bundled target — the hardware-free demo, or hardware you own and are authorised to test.
+Run the attack drivers exclusively against the bundled target, the hardware-free demo, or hardware you own and are authorised to test.
 Never point them at systems you do not control.

 ---